-Community connector Caitlin Behle's struggle is not so much financial as it is existential.
+Second Sunday on Main Event Coordinator Caitlin Behle's struggle is not so much financial as it is existential.
 The way she’s anchored her identity has ebbed and flowed over the years.
-She’s been a stand-up comic, a music promoter, a supporter of start-up entrepreneurs and sometimes "Hey, Asian!"
+She’s been a stand-up comic, a musician, a supporter of start-up entrepreneurs and sometimes "Hey, Asian!"
 She travels to her birthplace in South Korea to discover that identity is not always about place, but about something more.

 Cincy Stories will be back at 7 p.m.
 May 10 at the Warsaw Ave.
 Firehouse in Price Hill.
 Like last month’s event focused on Walnut Hills , May’s stories will be all about residents of this West Side neighborhood.